bcoca/ansible-documentation/docs/docsite/rst/vault_guide/vault_managing_passwords.rst

 .. code-block:: bash

-    ansible-playbook --extra-vars @secrets.enc --vault-password-file secrets.pass
+    ansible-playbook --extra-vars @passwords.enc --vault-password-file passwords.pass

 .. _vault_password_client_scripts:

 Storing passwords in third-party tools with vault password client scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can store your vault passwords on the system keyring, in a database, or in a secret manager and retrieve them from within Ansible using a vault password client script.
+You can store your vault passwords on the system keyring, in a database, or in a password manager and retrieve them from within Ansible using a vault password client script.
 Enter the password as a string on a single line.
 If your password has a vault ID, store it in a way that works with your password storage tool.

 To create a vault password client script: